BrokenSource/BrokenSource/Readme.md

 - ☑️ There is **_no warranty_** of the Software.
 However, **it improves over time** and we are open to **fixing** it

 - ☑️ We may change this **License** and **Terms** at any time.
 It will **not** change substantially.
 Any changes apply to the Previous and Future Code, Binaries, Assets, UGC.
-We reserve this for our security and integrity on urgent matters
+For our security and integrity on urgent matters

 <br>